kenoi1/website/content/blogs/2025-08-23/index.md

 All in all, this addition completely removed the virt-install dependency although barebones.

- ( gif of iantalltion page, and typing complete

  <img src="https://kenoi.dev/blogs/2025-08-23/install.png" width="400" style="display: inline-block;" />

  The smooth and easy VM installation process of GNOME Boxes had been an inspiration for me and I'd like to improve it in the future by adding a media installer and better error handling later on.